-Murray State University has been ranked for five consecutive years in the category of “Great Schools at Great Prices” by U.S. News & World Report 2004-2008.
+Murray State University has been ranked by Forbes Top College for five consecutive years.
+In addition to being named to the 2013 America's Top Colleges List, Forbes also designated Murray State as one of "America's Top 100 Best Buy" colleges for the fourth year in a row.
 However, we understand that paying for college is an important factor in selecting a college and obtaining your degree.
 As you are considering sources of financial assistance, you may want to visit the Bursar's Office web site for up-to-date cost information.

 After estimating your cost of attendance, you may be considering one of many financial aid resources including but not limited to grants, work-study, student loans, scholarships, military benefits, and employer tuition assistance/reimbursement programs.

 Financial assistance may be available to you in terms of state/federal grants, work-study, or student loans (Perkins or Stafford).
 These require you to submit the Free Application for Federal Student Aid (FAFSA) along with a university financial aid application.

 If you're a first-time transfer, you may be eligible for our new transfer scholarship.
 You must have a 3.25 transferable GPA, 36 or more transferable hours and plan to enter Murray State during the fall semester.

 Murray State University offers a variety of other competitive scholarships to all students.
 In order to be considered for these academic scholarships, you must have applied for admission to the University prior to the scholarship deadline of January 15.
 There are also adult/non-traditional scholarships that have a deadline of June 1.